The Integrated Strategy objectives are:

 Legally registered non-profit organizations such as associations or foundations and individuals operating in Panama.
-The Mission cannot give grants to commercial firms/for-profit firms, municipalities, or government establishments.
 Non-profit educational institutions (such as universities) can apply.

-Total amounts requested can vary, grants of $5,000 to $25,000 will receive priority.
+Total amounts requested can vary.
+Grants can range from $1,000 to $100,000 depending on the size and scope of the project.
 Applicants may submit only one project per call.

 How to apply?

-Applications must be submitted in English using this template.
-Applications in a different template or submitted in Spanish will not be accepted.
+Applications must be submitted in English.
+Applications submitted in Spanish will not be accepted.
 Please read our instructions on how to fill in the application form

-All applications must be submitted electronically to GrantsPanama@state.gov.
+All applications must be submitted electronically to PanCultural@state.gov.
 Applications will be received and processed on a rolling basis.
-The Public Affairs Section usually takes 2-3 months to review and make awards.
+The Public Affairs Section usually takes three months to review and make awards.

 How are proposals evaluated?

 Preference will be given to individuals and organizations with a proven track record of executing superior cultural and NGO events and programs.
 Applications with an American component such as a scholar, speaker, artist, performer, author, etc., are considered stronger.
+Projects should have a public teaching / public dialogue, educational or cultural component.
 While co-sponsor and/or matching funding is not required, it greatly adds to the likelihood that your project will be selected.
-Projects should have a public teaching/public dialogue or educational component.

 Activities that are not typically funded include, but are not limited to: paying to complete activities begun with other funds; political party activities; charitable activities; construction projects; fund-raising campaigns; commercial projects; or projects aimed only at primary institutional development of the organization.
 Lump sum overhead costs, alcoholic beverages, and vague budget line items, such as “Miscellaneous Items” or “Unforeseen Expenses” will not be funded.